 Cardholders can earn points aplenty with Amex's 3-2-1 system: that's 3 points per dollar spent at major supermarkets, 2 points per dollar on fuel purchases at major fuel retailers and 1 point per dollar for everything else (except on insurance, telecommunications and government spends, where you will earn just 0.5 points per $1).
 With access to six different frequent flyer programs, plus merchandise and gift options, the American Express Platinum Edge is truly flexible bling.
 But the most attractive bonus for team Mozo?
-The free domestic return flight with Virgin every year.
+The $200 worth of travel credit each year, which can be used at americanexpress.com.au/travel.
 Yes, we'll say it - a credit card company really can be generous.

-Other goodies include 10,000 rewards points when you spend $500 in the first two months - or $150 worth of travel.
+Other goodies include 10,000 rewards points when you spend $750 in the first three months.
 You'll also get 24-hour service and free supplementary credit cards, perfect if you want to enlist your other half to rack up points, too.
 The American Express Platinum Edge card comes with travel insurance, but the $195 annual fee doesn't stretch to extended warranties or purchase protection, which we'll forgive in view of all the other benefits.

 Who it's good for:

 Those who want to dip a toe into the platinum credit card lifestyle - and a bit of jetsetting on the side, without having to pay a huge annual fee.
 If you have the discipline to use your credit card for daily expenses plus your necessary splurges - without going over the edge - the American Express Platinum Edge card makes reward points easy to accumulate.

 It's easy to be distracted by all the points and platinum treatment being thrown your way, but the 20.74% interest rate on purchases will cause some platinum pain if you aren't the type to pay off your monthly bill.
 Fortunately, you'll have 55 interest-free days to undo any damage you've done along the way.